raystack/frontier/docs/docs/guides/managing-project.md

 - Create a policy to attach user to a project with pre-defined roles
 - View a project users
 - List a project admins
-- Remove a project users (discuss(todo) - should we remove it by deleting the policy or add another api for the same)
 - Enable or disable a project

 A project in Shield looks like